khaldyAseel/Weather-assistant-chatbot/README.md

 ---

 ## **License**
-This project is licensed under the MIT License.
+This project is licensed under the Apache License.
 See the `LICENSE` file for details.